mxz7/nypsi-website/src/routes/docs/economy/guilds/+page.md

 on each level up, the top contributors will receive rewards.

+at the end of the season, the top guilds will receive premium and real money as rewards.

 ## how do i upgrade my guild

 your guild will upgraded automatically, once the requirements have been met. you can do `/guild upgrade` to look at the requirements for the next upgrade